 The Participants anticipate that they will be able to utilize Central Repository data to enhance their existing regulatory schemes.
 The Participants do not endorse any particular technology or approach, but rather set forth standards which the Plan Processor must meet.
-By doing so, the Participants are seeking to maximize the utility of the data from the Central Repository without burdening the Plan Processor to comply with specific format or application requirements which will need to be updated over time.
-In addition, the Participants wanted to ensure that the Bidders have the ability to put forth the ideas they believe are the most effective.
+By doing so, the Participants are seeking to maximize the utility of the data from the Central

-71 RFP Question 82.

 72 RFP Question 83.
 73 RFP Question 84.
 74 RFP Question 85.

-The SEC defined "off-line" analysis as "any analysis performed by a regulator based on data that is extracted from the [CAT] database, but that uses the regulator's own analytical tools, software, and hardware."
+77 The SEC defined "off-line" analysis as "any analysis performed by a regulator based on data that is extracted from the [CAT] database, but that uses the regulator's own analytical tools, software, and hardware."
 Adopting Release at 45798 n.853.